badoo/techblog/_posts/2016-01-25-winium-desktop-selenium-for-windows-based-desktop-applications.markdown

 categories: QA
 excerpt: Hi there.
 My name is Gleb, and I do test automation in 2GIS.
 Over a year ago I published an article about one of our tools Cruciatus.
 We use it to test user interface for Windows-based desktop applications.
 ---
+We're delighted to announce that we are publishing guest writer, Gleb Golovin's first article on our blog.
+Gleb has been kind enough to share his work with us.

 <img class="no-box-shadow" src="{{page.imgdir}}/intro.jpg" title="Winium.Desktop"/>